 What is Needed?

-It is time now that we have more peer support for people in spiritual crisis.
+It is time now that we have more peer support from trained peer specialists and trained mentalhealth providers for people in spiritual crisis.
 They aren’t broken.
+They may not fare well with medications.
 Of course, people in crisis have physical needs: food, potable water, adequate clothing, a place to rest, i.e. safe shelter.
-They also need a kind of psychological and spiritual support that is not medical and not about a broken brain but a space to discuss these deep questions and share with others in a supportive environment.
-Ongoing support for spiritual understanding can be an effective anchor in the storm.
-Without this anchor, we become adrift in the waves of depression and anxiety.
+They also need a kind of psychological and spiritual support that is not medical and not about a broken brain but a space to discuss their deep questions and share with others in a supportive environment.
+Ongoing support for spiritual understanding in a group format can be an effective anchor in the storm.
+Without this anchor, we can more easily become adrift in waves of depression and anxiety.

 With spiritual crises we are not looking at or responding to mental illness.
 Instead, we are seeing a need for compassion, for speaking about what gives each of us meaning and purpose, for sharing how to step up to a better life with supportive connections as our safety net.
 The psyche and soul reach out, often desperately, for understanding, companionship and compassion.

-IMHU offers an online course on “How to Effectively Support Someone in Spiritual Emergency” which is helpful for anyone in spiritual crisis as well as their loved ones and caretakers.
-Those who subsequently also take the Practicum, a live 2-day workshop, are qualified to become certified as “Spiritual Emergence Coaches”.
-IMHU lists over 65 such coaches in its International Spiritual Emergence Coach Directory.
-They are available for online or live support.
+Dr. Bragdon offers an online course on “How to Effectively Support Someone in Spiritual Emergency” which is helpful for anyone in spiritual crisis as well as their loved ones and caretakers.
+Those who subsequently also take the Practicum, a live 2-day workshop, are qualified to become certified as “Spiritual Emergence Coaches®”.
+“How to Differentiate Spiritual Crisis from Pathology” is a 2-hour presentation now online and available.
+IMHU lists over 100 such coaches in its International Spiritual Emergence Coach Directory.
+Many are available for online or live support.

 <a href=’https://www.123rf.com/profile_juliahenze’>juliahenze / 123RF Stock Photo</a>